Acol: Responses to 1NT if opponents overcall

+Responses to 1NT if opponents double

+The double is normally for penalties, and it is important to escape into a suit as safely as possible.
+Traditonally, natural responses are used and Stayman and transfers no longer apply.
+Other options such as exit transfers are described in the transfers section.

 Alternatives

 In common usage, the term Acol is understood to refer to a four-card majors system.
 For hybrid systems using the weak NT opening with one or both five-card majors, a different terminology is preferable.